An Excellent Reputation

 The Martindale-Hubbell Law Directory reliably rates ethics and legal ability.
 This evaluation is continuous and the ratings are updated annually.
 The highest rating is “AV” and it means that the lawyer’s ethics are very high and his/her legal ability is very high to preeminent.
 Lower ratings are BV and CV.
 Lawyers who are not rated at all should be viewed with caution.
 You can determine a lawyer’s rating by going to the following website: Martindale Hubbell.
 You can use these ratings as a preliminary screening method.

-- Are you currently listed as a California Super Lawyer?
+- Are you currently listed to the California Super Lawyers list?

 This annual listing identifies the top 5% of lawyers in the area, considering competence and reputation.
 To be listed in the “Top 100” is an additional and notable honor.